Robinsons Cybergate: Robinsons Cybergate Plaza

 The Robinsons Cybergate Plaza is a 12-storey mixed-use tower located along the corner of EDSA and Cybergate Street.
-Built and completed on September 2009, the tower is designed by Jose Siao Ling & Associates (JSLA) Architects,while Monolith Construction & Development Corporation serves as the project's general contractor, and features a similar design to the other first three Cybergate office towers, which features a vertical mixture of both concrete and glass in its facade, and has a total office space of 25900 m2.
+Built and completed in September 2009, the tower is designed by Jose Siao Ling & Associates (JSLA) Architects, while Monolith Construction & Development Corporation serves as the project's general contractor, and features a similar design to the other first three Cybergate office towers, which features a vertical mixture of both concrete and glass in its facade, and has a total office space of 25900 m2.
 The tower features 7 office floors, two hotel floors, two podium parking floors, and a basement parking floor.
 The tower also hosts the Go Hotels Plus Mandaluyong, a 223-room 3-star budget hotel located on the tower's fifth and sixth floors, separated between Standard and Superior Rooms with 130 Twin-Bed or Triple-Bedrooms and 93 Queen-size Bedrooms.
 The hotel also features function rooms, a breakfast cafe with a self-serving coffee station, and a co-working area.

 The tower's office tenants include the Robinsons Hotels and Resorts, the hotel and resort development arm of the Robinsons Land Corporation, which occupies the seventh floor of the tower; the Foundever Career Center; the Convey Health Solutions Philippines, Inc., which occupies the tower's tenth floor; and the Office of the Vice President of the Philippines (OVP), which occupies the eleventh floor of the tower in 2022, under the tenure of Vice President Sara Duterte.